 - As a completely remote treatment, Byte is much more convenient than traditional in-office clear aligners, which require monthly visits to the dentist.

-- Byte’s high-frequency vibration device, the “HyperByte,” provides a more comfortable aligner fit and can induce faster teeth shifts for some people.
-Dentists charge upwards of $1,000 for similar devices, but Byte includes it for free in their aligner bundle.
+- Byte’s high-frequency vibration device, the “HyperByte,” can help provide a more comfortable aligner fit and can induce faster teeth shifts for some people.
+Byte includes this device in the cost of their aligner bundle.

-- Byte’s $1,895 sticker price is much less expensive than traditional in-office clear aligners like Invisalign.
-Plus, they offer financing for just $82/month, and everyone qualifies.
+- Byte’s $1,999 sticker price is much less expensive than traditional in-office clear aligners like Invisalign.
+Plus, they offer financing for just $70/month, and everyone qualifies.

 - Byte’s “At-Night” plan provides an even more flexible and discreet treatment option by requiring only ten hours of continuous wear per day.
 However, Byte makes their At-Night aligners from a thicker, grind-resistant material, so they cost more than the All-Day aligners.